- 1. Introduction and Overview

 - 10. Policies and Procedures

 Particularly at the start of the course, but also as you progress, there are various resources that both support the transition from sixth-form to University and remain valuable assets and sources of advice as you develop your study skills across three or more years.
-During Freshers’ week first years attended sessions based around a Powerpoint slideshow on Study Skills which can be accessed here.
-Materials and advice were created to help with the transition into study at University for new students.
-Experience has shown that they remain useful throughout the first year and beyond in helping students to meet the challenges that they face.
-You should both seek to familiarize yourself with these resources in good time for them to be useful as you begin your course, and you should bear them in mind thereafter.
+Experience has shown that these skills remain useful throughout the first year and beyond in helping students to meet the challenges that they face.
+You should both seek to familiarize yourself with these resources in good time for them to be useful as you begin your course and bear them in mind thereafter.
+The Study Skills Tutor and Writing Fellow are available to work with you one-on-one, providing advice tailored to your unique situation, goals and background.

 The University and the Colleges also offer you a website which is aimed at helping undergraduates make the most of their time at Cambridge.
 It encourages students to think about their talents and achievements, identify goals, plan for the future, write their CV, and prepare for interviews.
-The Skills Portal includes a section specifically about the transition to undergraduate study and ongoing study skills support.
+This Skills Portal includes a section specifically about the transition to undergraduate study and ongoing study skills support.
+The University has also recently launched CamGuides, designed to introduce new students to the University of Cambridge and provide tools supporting academic success.
+The site includes short videos with reflections and advice from current undergraduates.
+The topics covered by CamGuides include:

 The University is committed to a policy of ‘languages for all’.
 In addition to the Language Centre there are also other possibilities for language learning as part of your course.
 Consult your Director of Studies to check whether your course is one of those.